kuhchung/kuhchung.github.io/pages/armory/index.md

 Total: Handicraft +15, Potential +15, Evasion +10, Psychic +10, Attack +10

 This is the *only* set that I use the vaunted evasion god talisman.
-I don't really think it's that important of a talisman, really.
+I don't think it's that important of a talisman, really.

 Have fun carting to Deviljho!